CIROH-UA/ngiab-teehr/README.md

-# ngiab-teehr
+# NGIAB TEEHR Integration

-A repository for coupling [TEEHR](https://rtiinternational.github.io/teehr/) with [Nextgen-In-A-Box (NGIAB)](https://github.com/jameshalgren/NGIAB-CloudInfra) simulation output.
+A repository for coupling [TEEHR](https://rtiinternational.github.io/teehr/) with [Nextgen In A Box (NGIAB)](https://github.com/jameshalgren/NGIAB-CloudInfra) simulation output.

 Warning: This code is experimental!